howdyai/botkit/packages/docs/index.md

 });
 ```

-Developers may hook into the dialogs as they execute using `controller.cms.before`, `controller.cms.after`, and `controller.cms.onChange`.
+Developers may hook into the dialogs as they execute using `controller.plugins.cms.before`, `controller.plugins.cms.after`, and `controller.plugins.cms.onChange`.

 NOTE: Before handlers can be bound to a dialog, it must exist in the dialogSet.
 To make sure this has happened, place any handler definitions inside a call to `controller.ready()`, which will fire only after all dependent subsystems have fully booted.